microsoft/moaw/workshops/advanced-aks/workshop.md

 store-front-5cb5c59d4c-j2f9v       2/2     Running   0          22m
 ```

-#### Verify the Istio Mesh is Controlling Mesh Communicaitons
+#### Verify the Istio Mesh is Controlling Mesh Communications

 We will walk through some common configurations to ensure the communications for the AKS Store application are secured.
 To begin we will deploy a Curl utility container to the cluster, so we can execute traffic commands from it to test out the Istio mesh policy.

 Use the following command to deploy the Curl image to the `default` namespace of the cluster.